12mashok/MusicCognition/README.md

 # MusicCognition
-An analysis of music cognition.
+Self Organising Maps models of Music Cognition

 ## About ##
 In [1], a two-layer self organising map model was trained to recognize chords and keys in western music.